-Compared to most other cruises, this Western Mediterranean Cruise with Royal Caribbean is super-short.
+Compared to most other cruises, this Western Mediterranean Cruise to Italy with Royal Caribbean is super-short.
 However, that doesn’t mean it’s not packed with fun and fascinating stuff.
 Rather the contrary, in fact, on these three days you will immerse yourself in the Italian culture.
 For a first taste of what Italy is all about—sometimes quite literally—this cruise is a superb option.

 Spend a day or two exploring the cultural treasure chest that is Rome before hopping on the Oasis of the Seas.
 One night later, you’ll be in Naples, the birthplace of pizza as we know it today.
 Visit the city’s churches and centuries-old eateries, hike Mount Vesuvius, take a guided tour in the Catacombs of San Gennaro,… There’s plenty to do in a day.

 Get back on board and continue your journey to Barcelona, the end point of this jam-packed sailing across the Western Mediterranean.

 - Start – end: Rome – Barcelona

 5. 7-Day Venice to Rome Cruise – Oceania

 Oceania Cruises also offers a number of Italy cruises, among the best of which is the 7-day Venice to Rome Cruise.
 Sailing from one of Italy’s most famous cities to another, you will experience the beauty of the Italian seas first-hand.